IdanRosenzweig/Networking-Framework/readme.md

 aggregation of the abstract files is stored as ABSTRACT_STR.

 aggregation of the raw protocols files is stored as PROTOCOLS_SRC.

+aggregation of the direct connections files is stored as DIRECT_CONNECTIONS_SRC.

 aggregation of the linux related files is stores as LINUX_SRC.